In the annals of Pennsylvania collegiate

 talent gap that may exist on the field.
 Like every game so far, this will

-probably be an ugly, low scoring, punt heavy game that no one outside of the Keystone State will be paying much attention to.
+probably be an ugly, low scoring, punt heavy game that no one outside of the Keystone State

 The Story